MongoDB

 Published metrics Copied

-The plugin collects metrics using three MongoDB commands: serverStatus, dbStats, and replSetGetStatus.
-Metrics are organized into the entity groups described below.
+The plugin collects metrics using four MongoDB commands: serverStatus, dbStats, connPoolStats, and replSetGetStatus.
+It also runs an aggregation pipeline on the config.system.sessions collection.

 Dimensions Copied